Biological Aspects of Erectile Dysfunction

 Rate this product!

 Content and aim: Sexologists are usually not adequately equipped to understand the biological mechanism of erectile function and dysfunction.
 This may be an obstacle in a) using the sexual history to identify the possible contributing role of biological factors, b) understanding the clinical presentation of erectile dysfunction with various organic etiologies, and c) understanding how psychological factors contribute to the mechanism of the erection.
 Sexologists are required to be knowledgeable of the biological mechanisms that are involved in erectile function and dysfunction in order to provide care that is based on the bio-psychosocial approach.
 A lack of such understanding may lead to a fragmented view of the sexual function, as well as an underestimation of the continuous interplay between psychogenic and biological factors.
+In this video Prof. Dimitris Hatzichristou will explain the biological aspects of erectile dysfunction in a way that is suitable for mental health providers without a medical background.

 Learning Objectives: